Medical Assessment of the Older Driver

 Clinicians should consult national guidelines and resources related to assessment and management of older drivers (see More Information and also Overview of the Older Driver.)

-Older adults are likely to have multiple comorbidities and may be taking several drugs.
-A significant number of drugs, typically those affecting the central nervous system (eg, causing confusion, sedation) can potentially impair driving.
+Older adults are likely to have multiple comorbidities and may be taking several medications.
+A significant number of medications, typically those affecting the central nervous system (eg, causing confusion, sedation) can potentially impair driving.
 Many have been shown to impair driving performance during road tests or in driving simulators and have been associated with an increase in motor vehicle crash (MVC) risk.
-Despite these risks, many of these drugs should not be stopped abruptly and may need to be tapered.
+Despite these risks, many of these medications should not be stopped abruptly and may need to be tapered.
 Obtaining input from the prescribing physician or pharmacist is important before stopping them.

-Some drugs that have been shown to increase driving risk include
+Some medications that have been shown to increase driving risk include

 • Antihistamines, benzodiazepines, opioids, anticholinergics, hypnotics, antihypertensives, and tricyclic antidepressants, which can cause drowsiness, hypotension, or arrhythmias

-• Antiseizure drugs, which can cause sedation (alternatives may need to be considered)
+• Antiseizure medications, which can cause sedation (alternatives may need to be considered)

-When starting a new drug that could affect visual, physical, or cognitive function, patients should refrain from driving for several days (depending on the time required to reach a steady state) to be sure no adverse effects occur.
+When starting a new medication that could affect visual, physical, or cognitive function, patients should refrain from driving for several days (depending on the time required to reach a steady state) to be sure no adverse effects occur.
+When a medication in a drug class with the potential to increase driving risk must be used, the patient should be given a medication in that class that is least likely to cause impairment and at the lowest possible effective dose.

 The presence of a cardiac disorder may increase driving risk, particularly disorders that may impair consciousness or cause syncope (eg, arrhythmias).
 Patients who have had cardiac procedures (eg, coronary artery stents or bypass grafts, placement of internal defibrillator/pacemakers) or certain acute events (eg, unstable angina, myocardial infarction) need to refrain from driving for a brief time during recovery; the length of time depends on the procedure and the patient's clinical condition.
-Cardiac disorders can cause chronic cognitive impairment (eg, sedation, drowsy driving) or acute impairment in consciousness (eg, dizziness, syncope).
+Cardiac disorders can cause chronic cognitive impairment or acute impairment in consciousness (eg, dizziness, syncope, drowsiness).

 Patients with severe heart failure (eg, class IV heart failure, dyspnea at rest or while driving) should refrain from driving until they can be evaluated with on-road testing and have the approval of their clinicians.